 The Civil War app is a web-based, rather than downloadable, app so you simply click on the Oxford Civil War Tour for a guide around Oxford, including artefacts inside the Ashmolean Museum, highlighting points of interest relating to the 1642–1646 English Civil War.

-All public areas of the museum are fully wheelchair-accessible and the museum can organise free touch tours and description for visually-impaired visitors.
+All public areas of the museum are fully wheelchair-accessible and the museum can organise free touch tours and descriptions for visually-impaired visitors.

 There is a cafe on the lower ground floor plus a restaurant with a rooftop terrace on the fourth floor.